aparnaroy/Care-o-Clock/README.md

 ## How We Built It

-- React/Typescript as our programming framework
+- **Languages & Frameworks:** React/Typescript, ChakraUI
-- ChakraUI for our frontend
+- **Database:** MongoDB as our data storage
-- MongoDB as our data storage
+- **AI Integration:** Gemini API for our AI chatbot
-- Gemini API for our AI chatbot
+- **Media & Data Processing APIs:**
   - getUserMedia API for camera access
   - OCR Space API for image-to-text conversion
   - Web Speech API for speech-to-text conversion

 ## Challenges We Ran Into